Aleksandar3011/Softuni-Homework/README.md

 # Softuni-Homework
-This is my repository for homeworks and project who I make in Softuni.
+This is my repository for homeworks and projects which I make in Softuni.

-Test